 The Body of Evidence is made with Canadian pride in Montreal.
 It wouldn’t be possible without these amazing people:

 Joseph Hackl, brilliant singer-songwriter-musician.
 You can enjoy his music at JosephHackl.BandCamp.com.
 He wrote our new theme music!

 Jillian Correia, yet another astounding singer-songwriter-musician.
 You can enjoy her music on YouTube.

-Theme music for the podcast is "Troll of the Mountain Swing" by The Underscore Orkestra and used under its Creative Commons license.
+Theme music for the podcast is "Fall of the Ocean Queen" by Joseph Hackl.